-Vinnie recorded and toured with American Dog during the final years of the band (2013 - 2015) and appears on their 7th studio album, Neanderthal (2014), as well as the 2 disk best-of / live, Unfinished Business (2017).
-In 2014 American Dog toured in support of Neanderthal in the United States with Tesla and The Vegabonds - and Europe with Blue Coupe, Lez Zeppelin and Skinny Molly.
-American Dog formed in1998 with Michael Hannon on vocals & bass (ex-Salty Dog and Dangerous Toys) along with Theado and Pickens, the latter replaced by Michael Harris in 2011.
+Vinnie recorded and toured with American Dog during the final years of the band and appears on Neanderthal (2014) as well as, Unfinished Business (2017).
+In 2014 American Dog toured to support Neanderthal in the United States with Tesla and The Vegabonds - and Europe with Blue Coupe, Lez Zeppelin and Skinny Molly.

 Mr. Baxter was born and raised on planet Earth.
 Sometimes he eats meat, and sometimes he eats a salad.
 He prefers whole foods - like real dairy-butter, and avoids margarine, multi-vitamins, edible food-like substances (the western diet), and "anti-bacterial" soap.
 Some of his favorite musical artists include: Frank Zappa, Captain Beefheart, Alice Cooper, Alex Harvey, Miles Davis, Junior Brown, Stravinsky, and Clutch.
 In 1995, Salvatore recorded the EP, Highway To Corn And Peanut Hell under the name "Skid Baxter" (a character created by Chris Crickard).
 Thus was born The Skid Baxter Project.